CU-DBMI/demo-python-memory-reference-accounting/README.md

 Container-based pipelines are provided through [Dagger's Python SDK](https://docs.dagger.io/sdk/python/) to help isolate potential OS-specific distinctions for memory allocation work in Python.
 Testing workflows are designed to run "locally" within a developer's environment (for example, leveraging [pyenv](https://github.com/pyenv/pyenv), [poetry](https://python-poetry.org/docs/), and [Docker Desktop](https://www.docker.com/products/docker-desktop/)) or within [GitHub Actions images](https://github.com/actions/runner-images) (`dagger-io` installs the necessary dependencies).

+## Definitions

+### Memory Allocator

+Computer memory management often occurs through the use of a "memory allocator" which controls how computer memory resources are used.
+This usually occurs through __"allocation"__, computer memory resource reservation (taking memory), and __"deallocation"__, computer memory resource freeing (giving back memory for other uses).

+### Garbage Collection

+"Garbage collection (GC)" is used to describe a type of automated memory management within software development.
+"The _garbage collector_ attempts to reclaim memory which was allocated by the program, but is no longer referenced; such memory is called _garbage_." ([Wikipedia: Garbage collection (computer science)](<https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)>)).
+A garbage collector often works in tandem with a memory allocator to help control computer memory resource usage in software development.

+### Python's Garbage Collection Interface (`gc`)

+The `gc` module provides an interface to Python garbage collection.

+## Test Cases

+This project focuses on leveraging Python memory observability tools to illustrate what happens as code is executed.
+See below for more information on specifics regarding each test case and the technologies used for these.

 ## Development

 The following are suggested steps to get started with development for this project.